 EDU projects are expected to contribute to the cybersecurity education knowledge base.
 The complexity, scope, and size of those contributions should be commensurate with the relevant experience and expertise of the project team and the institution.
-The publication, Common Guidelines for Education Research and Development, offers guidance on building the evidence base in STEM learning and is available at https://www.nsf.gov/publications/pub_summ.jsp?ods_key=nsf13126.
 All EDU proposals must include a dissemination strategy that is tied to broader impact goals and a clear plan to report on the project and its successes and lessons learned to appropriate audiences.

-EDU proposal budgets are limited to \$500,000 and their durations are limited to three years.
+EDU proposal budgets are limited to \$400,000 and their durations are limited to three years.